-The U.S. Coast Guard’s final rule to establish an inspection regime for towing vessels at 46 CFR Subchapter M is taking safety in the towing industry to a new and historic level by setting minimum safety standards for towing vessels, incorporating and building on the safeguards that AWO members have already put in place to ensure that the entire industry achieves the level of safety that is necessary to protect lives, the environment, and property.
-The rule will be phased in over six years.
-Subchapter M is the most important rulemaking ever to affect the tugboat and towboat industry.
+The U.S. Coast Guard’s establishment of an inspection regime for towing vessels at 46 CFR Subchapter M is taking safety in the towing industry to a new and historic level by setting minimum safety standards for towing vessels, incorporating and building on the safeguards that AWO members have already put in place to ensure that the entire industry achieves the level of safety that is necessary to protect lives, the environment and property.
+For more information about the development of Subchapter M, please click here.

-AWO is committed to helping all of its members successfully navigate the transition to towing vessel inspection, and to ensuring that Subchapter M is implemented smoothly and effectively so that it achieves its potential to improve safety and environmental stewardship throughout the tugboat, towboat and barge industry without interruption to maritime commerce.
-To that end, AWO is working with the Coast Guard and the Towing Safety Advisory Committee to ensure industry members have an opportunity to review and make recommendations to refine the agency’s draft implementation policy and guidance, and to establish a forum for ongoing Coast Guard-industry discussion as implementation issues and questions arise.
+AWO is committed to helping all members successfully navigate the transition to towing vessel inspection, and to ensuring that Subchapter M is implemented smoothly and effectively so that it achieves its promise to improve safety and environmental stewardship throughout the tugboat, towboat and barge industry without interruption to maritime commerce.
+To that end, AWO works closely with the Coast Guard to resolve implementation issues and get answers to questions about the regulations.